termitereform/JunkPile/emacs-on-windows.md

 ## Drive Letters and Dired

 I've got `dired+` installed, which allows me to switch local drives easier in `dired` sessions.

 You can also change drives when finding files by just typing, for example, `C:` instead of a file name -- in `counsel`, at least, it works as desired.

 ## Info files from MSYS

 You can help Emacs find your Msys `info` files by adding the following to your
 init:

+    ;; Info-mode (Info's gotta be capitalized in the variables!)
     (when (eq system-type 'windows-nt)
-      (setq info-additional-directory-list
+      (setq Info-additional-directory-list
             (quote
-             ("~/applications/msys2/usr/share/info/" "~/applications/msys2/mingw64/share/info"))))
+             ("~/Applications/msys2/usr/share/info" "~/Applications/msys2 /mingw64/share/info"))))

 ## Replacing `locate` with `everything` in `counsel`